TLeafWolf/SDEV_220_Final_Project_Group5/README.md

 Log out  = Nguyen Ho

-# Extra if we have time

-Check inventory/inventory alert  = Nguyen Ho
+Check inventory/inventory alert  = To be assigned

 Add a logo  = To be assigned